chrisbradleyy/LeDataSciFi.github.io/participation/participation.md

 ## Evaluation

-**In short, we’re evaluating completeness, not correctness.** Specifically:

-Your participation component will be evaluated by the completeness of your repository.
-You’ll be prompted in class when you should be contributing to your participation repository.
+**In short, we’re evaluating completeness, not correctness.** You’ll be prompted in class when you should be contributing to your participation repository, and a full list of items will be posted below here.
+(The list will evolve as the semester progresses.)

 ### Completeness (70%)

 Your repository should be complete with all in-class exercises.
 Your work should resemble an honest attempt at the activities, but does not need to be anywhere near “correct” – even completely failing at an activity will earn you full marks here!

-Each of the classes will receive equal weight here (5% per class).
+Each class session will receive equal weight.

 ### Documentation (30%)